SeemaNegi/Improving-Deep-Neural-Networks-Hyperparameter-tuning-Regularization-and-Optimization/README.md

 - Recognize that our backpropagation algorithm should give us similar results as the ones we got by computing the difference formula.

 - Learn how to identify which parameter's gradient was computed incorrectly.

+## Week 2 / Optimization:-
+The assignment allows to:-

+- Understand the intuition between Adam and RMS prop

+- Recognize the importance of mini-batch gradient descent

+- Learn the effects of momentum on the overall performance of our model